Rock of Ages (musical): Film adaptation

-The film rights for Rock of Ages were sold to Warner Bros. and New Line Cinema.
+The film rights for Rock of Ages were sold to Warner Bros.
+Pictures and New Line Cinema.
 The film is directed by Adam Shankman and was originally expected to begin production in the summer of 2010, but started shooting in May 2011, for a June 15, 2012, theatrical release.

 Tom Cruise plays Stacee Jaxx in the film.
 Shankman knew Cruise was in when he heard him during a voice lesson, confirming he "has a fantastic voice."
 Cruise sang five hours a day to prepare for his role.
 "It's this brilliant mashup, it seems, of Axl Rose, Keith Richards and Jim Morrison."
 Shankman said of Cruise's performance.

 On February 14, 2011, it was announced that Mary J. Blige had signed on to play Justice Charlier in the film.
 On March 3, 2011, it was confirmed that Julianne Hough would play the role of Sherrie.
 On March 6, 2011, it was confirmed that Alec Baldwin would play the role of Dennis Dupree.
 On March 24, 2011, it was announced that Paul Giamatti would be in the film, playing the manager of Stacee Jaxx.

 Constantine Maroulis, Broadway's original Drew, makes a cameo appearance in the film.
 Joel Hoekstra and David Gibbs also make appearances, as do Broadway producers Matt Weaver and Barry Habib.